-The Oregon Workplace Fairness Act (OWFA) addresses sexual harassment in the workplace, as well as other requirements regarding diversity, equity, and inclusion (DEI).
+The Oregon Workplace Fairness Act (OWFA) addresses discrimination and sexual harassment in the workplace, which includes requirements regarding diversity, equity, and inclusion (DEI).
+All employers in the state of Oregon are required to provide a written policy that reviews specific actions that must be taken to prevent these unlawful behaviors.

 The OWFA is just one of many Oregon Labor Laws employers need to comply with.
 Here is what employers need to know about managing OWFA requirements and maintaining compliance.